 What Was Left On The Moon By Astronauts And Why

-Before returning to Earth, the Apollo mission astronauts created a “toss zone” and threw out as mush as possible.
-This done for practical reasons, such as space, weight and safety limitations, but it also served a scientific purpose in providing knowledge about the impact of space on materials.
+Before returning to Earth, the Apollo mission astronauts created a “toss zone” and threw out as much as possible.
+This was done for practical reasons, such as space, weight and safety limitations.
+But it also served a scientific purpose in providing knowledge about the impact of space on materials.

 - Limited Space: The lunar modules and the command module, which were used to transport the astronauts from the lunar surface to orbit and back to Earth, had limited space for storage.
 The astronauts only had a certain amount of room to bring samples, experiments and equipment back to Earth.
 By creating a “toss zone” and leaving unnecessary items behind on the Moon, they were able to make more room for the items that were considered more valuable, like rock samples.